keboola/connection-docs/extractors/pingdom/index.md

 * TOC
 {:toc}

-This extractor helps you to extract data from [Pingdom](link https://www.pingdom.com/).
+This extractor helps you extract data from [Pingdom](link https://www.pingdom.com/).

-Pingdom is service for monitoring the uptime and performance of your websites or web applications
+Pingdom is a service for monitoring the uptime and performance of your websites or web applications.

 ## Configuring Extractor
-Before you start, you need to have a working Pingdom account and you need to obtain a Pingdom API Key.
+Before you start, have a working Pingdom account and get a Pingdom API Key.

 #### Create new Application API key

-Log in to your account on [Pingdom](link https://www.pingdom.com/) site
+Log in to your account on the [Pingdom](link https://www.pingdom.com/) site.

-Go to **Integrations / The Pingdom Api** [section](https://my.pingdom.com/account/appkeys) and use **Register application** button
+Go to **Integrations / The Pingdom Api** [section](https://my.pingdom.com/account/appkeys) and use the **Register application** button.

 {: .image-popup}
 ![Pingdom Api key list](/extractors/pingdom/03-pingdom-api.png)

-Fill required fields of registration form.
+Fill the required fields of the registration form.

-- **Application name** -- Set name of your application key, for example: `Keboola Pingdom Extractor`
+- **Application name** -- Set the name of your application key, for example: `Keboola Pingdom Extractor`
 - **Application description** -- Fill some description
-- **Application type** select `Public` option
+- **Application type** select the `Public` option
-- **Platform**: select `Server` option
+- **Platform**: select the `Server` option

 {: .image-popup}
 ![Pingdom API registration](/extractors/pingdom/04-pingdom-api-form.png)

-When registration is finished, take not of the Application Key, which you will use when creating extractor configuration in KBC
+When registration is finished, take not of the Application Key, which you will use when creating an extractor configuration in KBC.

 {: .image-popup}
 ![Pingdom API key](/extractors/pingdom/05-pingdom-api-key.png)

 ### Setup Extractor
-In the Extractors section, find Pingdom and create new configuration.
+In the Extractors section, find Pingdom and create a new configuration.

 {: .image-popup}
 ![Pingdom New Configuration](/extractors/pingdom/01-new-configuration.png)

-You must provide credentials of your Pingdom account and Application Key
+Provide credentials of your Pingdom account and Application Key.

-- **Email address** -- It is your account login name to
+- **Email address** -- It is your account login name
 - **Password**
 - **Application API key**